Naturaily/Naturaily-netlify/_posts/2020-03-25-covid-2019-pandemic-vs-e-commerce-common-problems-and-how-to-face-them.md

 ---
-title: 'COVID-2019 Pandemic vs E-commerce - Common Problems and How to Face Them '
+title: COVID-2019 vs e-commerce - common problems & how to face them
 description: >-
   Coronavirus' global spread is predicted to take its toll on e-commerce, changing shopping habits and demand for certain products.